WolframResearch/CSSTools/ForDevelopers.md

         Begin["`Private`"] (* Begin Private Context *)
         ...

-2. In the sub-package (here CSSPagedMedia3.wl) create the new property consuming variant:
+2. In the sub-package (here CSSPagedMedia3.wl) create the new property consuming function.
+A property consumer has two arguments.
+The first is the property name.
+Though CSS is case-insensitive this first argument to the property consumer requires the canonicalized all-lower-case name.
+The second argument is the token sequence of the declaration's property value.
+Processing done within CSSStyleSheetInterpreter.wl has already trimmed any whitespace tokens.
+It makes processing the token sequence a little easier, such as this case, where only keywords are allowed so only one token is expected in the token sequence:

     _Somewhere within CSSPagedMedia3.wl_